 [Please refer to the application form for full terms and conditions of applying.]

-If you have any questions about ATE, our training course, or the Superweeks we run, please do email us on firstname.lastname@example.org.
+If you are eligible, apply here, complete the form below or email us to request a paper application.
+If you have questions about ATE, our training course, or the Superweeks we run, please do email us on email@example.com.

 Contribution to board and lodgings